God

 WATER BAPTISM

-Baptism by immersion in the name of Jesus Christ is a vital act of obedience, uniting believers with Christ’s death, burial, and resurrection for the forgiveness of sins (Acts 2:38; Romans 6:4; Colossians 2:12).
+Baptism by full immersion in the name of Jesus Christ is a vital act of obedience, uniting believers with Christ’s death, burial, and resurrection for the forgiveness of sins (Acts 2:38; Romans 6:4; Colossians 2:12).
 It publicly declares faith, clothing the believer in Christ (Galatians 3:27).
-While the thief on the cross entered paradise without baptism, showing it’s not essential for salvation (Luke 23:43), Scripture commands all believers to repent and be baptised.
+While the thief on the cross was saved without baptism, that shows that God in his grace can move in circumstances where people can't be baptised but scripture commands all believers to repent and be baptised.
 This sacred step strengthens their walk with Christ.
+We don't baptise babies because they can't repent and identify with Christs death and resurrection and they haven't reached an age where they can make that decision for themselves, we dedicate them to the Lord as in 1 Samuel 1.